renaissance-benchmarks/renaissance/README.md

   --list                   Print list of benchmarks with their description.
   --raw-list               Print list of benchmarks, each benchmark name on separate line.
-  --group-list             Print list of benchmark groups. benchmark-specification  Comma-separated list of benchmarks (or groups) that must be executed.
+  --group-list             Print list of benchmark groups. benchmark-specification  Comma-separated list of benchmarks (or groups) that must be executed (or all).
 ```